-In order to settle the age-old debate on whether or not you and your spouse should end your unhappy marriage and divorce or stay for the kids, we asked a panel of experts to share their advice.
+In order to settle the age-old debate on whether or not you and your spouse should end your unhappy marriage and divorce or stay for the kids, we asked a panel of experts to share their advice for parents.

 Dr. Pamela Brand, Psy.D., LMFT

 "Should parents stay together for the sake of the child?

 On one hand, if the couple has very strong spiritual feelings and there is not high conflict between them and they can live in harmony and prefer to stay together for the kids – I believe that that’s their choice.

 If, however, if there is a heightened pattern of conflict or disconnection, this can serve as a poor model of a healthy relationship and/or stress children and damage social/emotional development.

 It can cause children to develop behavior problems or feelings of anxiety or depression.